-In the olden days, it was thought that disease was caused by some entity, such as miasma or bad air, that we needed to get rid of in some way.
+In the olden days, it was thought that disease was caused by some entity, such bad air (a miasma), that we needed to get rid of in some way.

 We now know that this idea of something that we need to get rid of only makes sense in specific cases.
-Traditional Western medicine works wonders in these areas of infectious disease, surgery and trauma.
+Traditional Western medicine works wonders in these areas of infectious disease, surgery, and acute trauma.

-But what about preventing or treating auto-immune conditions, depression, heart disease, diabetes, cancer or Alzheimers?
+But what about preventing or treating chronic health conditions such as auto-immunity, depression, heart disease, diabetes, cancer or Alzheimers?

 Or complex cases where the patient has an endless list of symptoms (and is often given an endless list of drugs)?